Professional Standards and Code of Conduct

 - Statement of Ethical Practice – for members without Australian recognised dietetic qualifications and non-member Accredited Nutritionists(Oct 2011)

 Testimonials are examples, case studies or quotes from people who have used a service that promote the person or company delivering the service.
 An example of a testimonial would be an APD placing a success story from a client on their business website with information such as, ‘My APD John Smith helped me to lose fifteen kilos and now I feel great’.

 Can dietitians use testimonials to advertise their services?

-No, members of DAA cannot use testimonials to promote their services, including on social media.
-Using testimonials is against DAA’s Code of Professional Conduct and Statement of Ethical Practice.
+Members of DAA cannot use testimonials to promote their clinical services, including on social media.
+Using testimonials for the promotion of clinical services is against DAA’s Code of Professional Conduct and Statement of Ethical Practice.

 As a self-regulated profession, DAA aims to maintain or exceed the standards and requirements for registered professions.
 These standards have been developed by individual boards governed by the Australian Health Practitioners Regulation Agency (AHPRA) in many aspects of practice.

 “Under the National Accreditation and Registration Scheme (the National Scheme), registered health practitioners must adhere to the advertising requirements of the Health Practitioner Regulation National Law Act, as in force in each state and territory (the National Law).
 The advertising provisions of the National Law apply to any person who advertises a regulated health service, including registered health practitioners, non-registered health practitioners, individuals and bodies corporate.
 Regulated health service refers to a service provided by, or usually provided by, a health practitioner.”

 The National Law sets out advertising that is not acceptable.
 This includes: